marizmelo/DORM/README.md

 TODO
 ----
+     1	+ include commander for command-line options
-     1	+ bind JavaScript events
+     2	+ bind JavaScript events
-     2	+ Pretty identation for output
+     3	+ Pretty identation for output
-     3	+ find solution for <span> in the middle of TEXT 4	- Insert inline stylesheets
+     4	+ find solution for <span> in the middle of TEXT 5	- Insert inline stylesheets
-     5	- deal with self-closed elements like <br>
+     6	- deal with self-closed elements like <br>
-     6	- Insert ATTR on tags
+     7	- Insert ATTR on tags
-     7	- Insert TEXT as content of TAG
+     8	- Insert TEXT as content of TAG